What Makes a Taoist?

 (1) Embracing that lineage’s history & variations of teachings as one’s own.

-(2) Being formally indoctrinated/accepted into a lineage by an “accepted” teacher of that lineage.
+(2) You are formally indoctrinated/accepted into a lineage by an “accepted” teacher of that lineage.

 Now you can say since Taoism doesn’t technically have “morality” nor commandments (rather it uses kindness and compassion) that generally speaking Taoism is much more judgment-less than the majority of religions, and that is true.
 However, Awakening Dragon Taoism point blank says: remove judgment while Taoism, in general, more implies it.